cloudwego/kitex/CONTRIBUTING.md

     ```
     git push origin my-fix-branch
     ```
-10. In GitHub, send a pull request to `kitex:develop` and write clear and unambiguous title.
+10. In GitHub, send a pull request to `kitex:develop` with a clear and unambiguous title.

 ## Contribution Prerequisites
 - Our development environment keeps up with [Go Official](https://golang.org/project/).